Contracts Management and Practice

-You will study two 15 credit taught modules in each of your first four trimesters.
+You will study two 15-credit taught modules in each of your first four trimesters.
 Assessment is driven by real-world problems aligned to your workplace and job role.
 Teaching is based around a virtual learning environment supported by interactive online sessions.
-In the final two semesters, you'll undertake a Dissertation, also delivered online and involving extensive tutor support.
+In the final two semesters, you'll undertake a Dissertation, also delivered online with tutor support.

 - Standard Forms of Contracts and Sub-contracts- JCT, FIDIC, ECC/NEC, GC Works etc

 - Contractual mechanisms and procedures at various stages of the contract

 - Contract Clauses- issues of time extensions, contract price and variations

 - Commercial management of contracts: Interim payments, sub-contract and supplier agreements

 - Strategic procurement in construction

 - Procuring design and construction services – examining alternative strategies for procuring consultants and contractors